magento/pwa-studio/pwa-devdocs/src/technologies/upward/server-side-rendering/index.md

 These files are converted into HTML pages and uploaded into an HTTP hosting server.
 When a user visits the site, the server returns the pre-built HTML file for the browser to render.

+Server side languages, such as PHP and Java, can render customized HTML per request to make the experience more dynamic.

 ### Client-side rendering